-Buying REO property or a foreclosure in Cape Coral?
+Buying a foreclosure or REO property in

-What is an REO?
+What's an REO?

-A bank-owned property, conversely, is a much cleaner and attractive transaction.
-The REO property did not find a buyer during foreclosure auction.
-Now the bank owns it.
-The lender will deal with the removal of tax liens, evict occupants if needed and generally plan for the issuance of a title insurance policy to the buyer at closing.
+A REO, by contrast, is a much cleaner and attractive deal.
+The REO property was unable to find a buyer during foreclosure auction.
+The bank now owns it.
+The lender will attend to the elimination of tax liens, evict occupants if needed and generally plan for the issuance of a title insurance policy to the buyer at closing.
 Take notice that REOs may be exempt from normal disclosure requirements.
 For instance, in Calfornia, banks are exempt from giving a Transfer Disclosure Statement, a document that ordinarily requires sellers to disclose any defects of which they are aware.

-Ready to make an offer?
+All set to make an offer?

 Most banks have a REO department that you'll work with when buying a REO property from them.
 Typically the REO department will use a listing agent to get their REO properties listed on the local MLS.
-Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about their knowledge about the condition of the property and what their process is for receiving offers.
-Since banks usually sell REO properties "as is", you'll want to be sure and include an inspection contingency in your offer that gives you time to check for unknown damage and terminate the offer if you find it.
+Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and discover as much as you can about what they know about the condition of the property and what their process is for receiving offers.
+Since banks usually sell REO properties "as is", it's often prudent to include an inspection contingency in your offer that gives you time to check for hidden damage and retract the offer if you find it.

 As with making any offer on real estate, your offer may be more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.
-After you've submitted your offer, you can expect the bank to make a counter offer.
-At this point it will be your decision whether to accept their counter, or make another counter offer.
-Be aware, you'll be dealing with a process that probably involves multiple people at the bank, and they don't work evenings or weekends.
-It's not unusual for the process of offers and counter offers to take days or even weeks of negotiating back and forth.
+After you've made your offer, you can expect the bank to make a counter offer.
+Then it will be your choice whether to accept their counter, or make another counter offer.
+Realize, you'll be contending with a process that probably involves several people at the bank, and they don't work evenings or weekends.
+It's not unusual for the process of offers and counter offers to take days or even weeks.